 - Serve VFC-eligible children

-- Have access to the Internet to order vaccines online
+- Have access to the internet to order vaccines online

-Compliance with ACIP Immunization Schedules
+Comply with the ACIP Immunization Schedule

 The U.S. Recommended Childhood & Adolescent Immunization Schedule indicates the recommended ages for routine administration of currently licensed childhood vaccines for children through age 18 years.

 VFC providers must comply with current immunization schedules, dosages, and contraindications as established by the Advisory Committee on Immunization Practices (ACIP).

 Enrolled providers are required to maintain a supply of all the ACIP recommended vaccines for the patient population they serve.